This electric SUV breathes life into the historic Niro name

 Drive

-The Niro offered a composed and assured drive that was hugely popular with the team at Carparison HQ – always a good sign.
+The Niro offers a composed and assured drive that was hugely popular with the Carparison crew – always a good sign.

-It didn’t excel in one particular area, but instead did everything well and performed excellently across the board.
-From power output to steering and comfort levels, it was a 7/10 in every category.
+It didn't excel in any single area, but it was solid across the board.
+From power output to steering and comfort levels, it scored a consistent 7/10 in every category.

 That may sound like a backhanded compliment, but once you add it all up, the Niro was excellent in almost everything it did.

-At just over 200 horsepower, it has all the power you’ll ever need for a vehicle of this size.
-The combination of smooth handling and instant torque means it’s a nice, light drive around town, but also perfectly suited for motorway driving too.
+At just over 200 horsepower, it has all the power you'll ever need for a vehicle of this size.
+The combination of smooth handling and instant torque means it's a nice, light drive around town, but handles motorway driving perfectly fine too.

-There’s even 750KG of towing capacity on the all-electric Niro (1,300KG on hybrid variants) for any caravan holidays you might have planned.
+There also 750KG of towing capacity on the all-electric Niro (1,300KG on hybrid variants) for any caravan holidays you might’ve planned.

 Technology